Nurture.... Flourish.... Succeed:

 We believe that all children should treat one another with respect, care and love.
 They should think about their actions within our school, community and families and act in good faith at all times.
 Children are encouraged to use our School Values to support their decisions and resulting behaviour:

 Everybody works and learns best in an atmosphere of order, respect and consistency.
 We are all entitled to be treated fairly and with dignity, with the knowledge that if we have difficulties we will be well supported to make positive changes.
 Children have a right to learn in a supportive, caring and safe environment.

 Our Behaviour Policy is rooted in Christian principles with love for neighbour and family values at its core.

 It is important to remember that all children are different; different incidents require different responses and so a general approach needs to be followed.
-Consistency across the school is crucial but is not about a ‘one size fits all’ single sanction for a particular offence.
+Consistency across the school is crucial but is not about a ‘one size fits all’ single response for a particular situation.